windley/CS462-Event-Edition/project/Lab4.md

 # Implementation Notes

 - You're free to determine how this ranking works.
 One possible solution is to base it on on-time performance for deliveries against a hypothetical best time.
 A production system would probably use a sophisticated service for this, but for our purposes, you can dummy up the ranking system and just update it with random performance rankings for each delivery. _Note:_ you **must** have a ranking system and update it, but it doesn't have to be "real."
-- I don't care if you want to have the Guild intermediate the **rfq:bid_available** event, but it's not required.
+- You may have the Guild intermediate **rfq:bid_available** events if you find it necessary to maintain your driver rankings.
+However, that is not required, and you'll need to justify your decision.
-- In Lab 3, you had direct subscriptions form the flowershops to the drivers.
+- In Lab 3, you had direct subscriptions from the flower shops to the drivers.
 You will need to undo those subscriptions.
 Drivers should now *only* see **rfq:delivery_ready** events from the Guild.
 - The universal driver identifier maintained by the Guild will need to be an attribute on any event referencing a driver.
 - You may need transaction IDs or some other identifier to link events about a particular delivery.

 ---
 #Exercises

-*_N.B._ These are for in class use, you do _not_ have to turn them in with your project.*
+*_N.B._ These are for in class use; you do _not_ have to turn them in with your project.*

-0. determine the event attributes for the new events introduced above.
+0. Determine the event attributes for the new events introduced above.
 Also determine what changes will be necessary for the attributes of the **rfq:deliver_ready** and **rfq:bid_available** events.
-0. draw an event hierarchy showing how events flow.
+0. Draw an event hierarchy showing how events flow.
 Here's an <a href="http://www.flickr.com/photos/windley/5580410158/sizes/o/">example</a> of an event hierarchy.
 Use ovals for the events and rectangles for the event processors.

 ---

+# Passing off
+You have two options for passing off this lab:

+1. Come in person and pass off with the TAs.
+They'll have you walk through the workflow and explain your design decisions.
+2. Package your code intelligbly and include a detailed writeup to explain the data and control flow, where the events are passed, and what design decisions you made.
+Email it to both TAs.

 # Grading

-- 30% &mdash; Guild properly distributes **rfq:delivery_ready** events to top three drivers
+- 25% &mdash; Guild properly distributes **rfq:delivery_ready** events to top three drivers
 - 10% &mdash; Driver properly raises **rfq:bid_available** event to flower shop
 - 20% &mdash; Flower shop properly raises **delivery:picked_up** event to Guild
 - 10% &mdash; Driver notifies his system that the delivery has been completed
+- 20% &mdash; Guild properly maintains driver rankings through an algorithm of your choice.
-- 30% &mdash; Driver properly raises **delivery:complete** event to Guild and flower shop
+- 15% &mdash; Driver properly raises **delivery:complete** event to Guild and flower shop